An Artsy Touch

 Day Two: Plastic Day

-5. Put plastic down: Start at the outside perimeter, roll plastic out one row at a time.
+5. Put plastic down: Starting at one of the outside edges, roll plastic out one row at a time.
 Use dirt stockpiled from your trench to anchor the outside edge of plastic.
-At seams, overlap by 6-12″ and use fasteners to hold down both layers.
+At seams, overlap by 6-12″ and use a several inch long piece of tape every few feet to fasten the top layer to the bottom layer.
+To prevent billowing in wind, place boards or stones on the plastic.
 Success depends on a snug fit and tight seal!

 6. Wait 4-6 weeks.
 It will take longer if the weather is not consistently hot (above 80 degrees) during the day or if there is shade cast onto the area.

 7. Remove plastic.
 Dump trench soil onto the interior of the dead lawn so that you retain your trench.
-The trench will help prevent mulch from spilling from your planting beds.
+The trench will help prevent mulch (added later, after solarizing is complete and plants are in) from spilling from your planting beds.
 If any patches of lawn show signs of life, use a hoe to peel back and remove the sod.
 As for the dead lawn; just leave it in place.
-Eventually it will turn into dirt.
+Eventually it will compost.

 Welcome to My Garden